Your first semester at the university can be an exciting yet

 New Incoming Freshmen - International Students

-An academic advisor in the School of Management will review your new student data form and transcript information submitted prior to contacting you.
-After this review, the advisor will contact you by phone and then email you details on what classes to register in for the upcoming semester.
-You will have an opportunity to speak with an advisor during your on-campus orientation.
-At that time, you will also learn more about future planning as well as if any additional application to the major will be required.
+An academic advisor in the School of Management will review your orientation data form and transcript information and will call you to verify your academics.
+You will then receive a follow-up email explaining which classes to register for in the upcoming semester.
+During on-campus orientation you will speak with an advisor and learn more about future planning.

 New Incoming Transfers - International Students

-How to request official transcripts sent to UB
+Request to have your official transcripts sent to UB

-website.
-Have your official transcripts sent to the following
+Have your official transcripts sent to the address below:

 Office of Admissions